-Join us in one of the most luxurious properties in Umbria for a week in a tour of cooking and relaxation.
-Relax in Umbria with our Unplugged Collection that offers each guest an experience to check in, detach and unwind at our superb villa property selected for its dreamy location, serene surroundings and spa.
+Join us in one of the most luxurious properties in Umbria for a week of cooking and relaxation.
+The experience is set at a luxury villa property known for its dreamy location, serene surroundings, and spa.
 As life’s demands increase, so does our own need to disconnect from the hectic lifestyle and reconnect with our soul.
-Experience a week of pampering and total relaxation in the one-of-a-kind Unplugged cooking and spa vacation.
-Rediscover the delights of a quiet morning spent reading, stroll through lavender, vineyards and olive orchards, sit on the green grass and meditate, or simply lie by the swimming pool and soak up the sun.
+Experience a week of pampering and total relaxation in this one-of-a-kind Unplugged Collection cooking-and-spa vacation, and rediscover the delights of a quiet morning spent reading, strolling through fields of lavender, vineyards, and olive orchards, or sitting by the swimming pool and soaking up the sun.

-We invite you to join us in healthy cooking, excellent Umbrian cuisine and a wine cellar with hand-selected bottles.
-Relax, unwind and unplug at the resort and spa property set in the verdant hills of Umbria.
-Surrounded by cypress and olive trees and rolling hills where Mother Nature is at her best, this villa is set in the most beautiful location away from the hustle and bustle.
-Slip into a blissful world of total relaxation in the green heart of Umbria.
+We invite you to join us in healthy cooking classes, exceptional Umbrian cuisine, and wine from the cellars.
+Relax, unwind, and unplug at the resort and spa property set in the verdant hills of Umbria.
+Surrounded by cypress, olive trees, and rolling hills where Mother Nature is at her best, this villa is set in the most beautiful location away from the hustle and bustle.
+Slip into a blissful world of total relaxation in the green heart of Umbria, a true healthy culinary retreat that visitors adore.

 Umbria, known as Italy’s Green Heart, offers dazzling views of centuries-old villages perched atop sleepy hilltops and myriad vineyards producing award-winning wines and olive oil.
-During your stay, opt to visit Assisi, Perugia, Spoleto, Montefalco, Orvieto and Gubbio – known for pottery, wine, lentils and truffles.
-In addition to all its beauty, Umbria’s peaceful atmosphere is home to some of Italy’s most important saints: Saints Benedict, Clare, Rita, Valentine and, most famous of all, Saint Francis of Assisi.
-Nuns and monks throughout Italy were the best cooks and pastry makers – creating liqueurs, wine and baked goods.
+During your stay, you may visit Assisi, Perugia, Spoleto, Montefalco, Orvieto, and Gubbio – known for pottery, wine, lentils, and truffles.
+In addition to the vast beauty, Umbria’s peaceful atmosphere is home to some of Italy’s most important saints: Saints Benedict, Clare, Rita, Valentine, and, most famous of all, Saint Francis of Assisi.
+Learn about the ancient recipes that were once used by the nuns and monks who were the best chefs and pastry makers, making liqueurs, wine, and baked goods.

 During your week in Umbria, you’ll not only learn the traditions and culture of this region, but you’ll participate in hands-on cooking classes preparing authentic and typical Umbrian cuisine.
+This is one of the most authentic cooking retreats Italy has to offer.
 Here in the kitchen, the focus is on farm-to-table ingredients used in authentic seasonal recipes.
 The property has its own organic vegetable garden and supplies our chef with in-season vegetables and fruits.
-The region is also known for its typical cold cuts, prosciutto, pork sausages, wild boar salami, pancetta and dried sausages, along with Pecorino cheese, Castelluccio lentils, famous Perugia chocolate and most famously truffles – that are thinly sliced over pasta and risotto.
+The region is also known for cold cuts, prosciutto, pork sausages, wild boar salami, pancetta, and dried sausages, along with Pecorino cheese, Castelluccio lentils, famous Perugia chocolate, and truffles that are thinly sliced over pasta and risotto.

 Umbria is also one of Italy’s most prized olive oil producers, and this property is no exception to the rule.
-Extra virgin first-cold-pressed olive oil is produced on the property and is used in the cooking.
-The property also boasts an extensive cantina featuring mostly biodynamic and organic wine.
-White wines include Trebbiano, Verdello, Grechetto, Drupeggio, and Malvasia, and the main red wine grape variety is Sangiovese, although Gamay, Canaiolo, Trebbiano and Sagrantino – a native variety found only around the hillsides of Montefalco – are also produced in the immediate region.
+Extra virgin first-cold-pressed olive oil is produced on the property and is used in cooking.
+The property also boasts an extensive cantina featuring biodynamic and organic wine.
+White wines include Trebbiano, Verdello, Grechetto, Drupeggio, and Malvasia, and the red wine grape variety is Sangiovese, although Gamay, Canaiolo, Trebbiano, and Sagrantino.
+The Sagrantino grape variety is native to the region found in the hillsides of Montefalco.

-Slip into the Umbria Spa, located in the property’s 18th-century limonaia, a greenhouse built to protect lemon trees and which is encircled by tranquil, idyllic gardens, to be pampered by the professional staff offering treatments with organic cream, oils and scrubs infused with lavender, chamomile, sage and lemon oil.
-Let your cares melt away as you enjoy the two spa treatments included in your program, centering yourself while surrounded by natural, calm, Italian beauty.
+When you are not cooking, slip into the Umbria Spa, located in the property’s 18th-century limonaia, a greenhouse built to protect lemon trees and encircled by the tranquil, idyllic gardens.
+You’ll be pampered by the professional staff offering treatments with organic cream, oils, and scrubs infused with lavender, chamomile, sage, and lemon oil.
+Let your cares melt away as you enjoy the two spa treatments included in your program while surrounded by Italian beauty.
 The wellness center offers a tepidarium, a Turkish bath, sauna, hydrotherapy, and a variety of massages with other luxury treatments.
-And should you wish, you can add on extra days and half-day or full day visits to any one of the nearby towns or cities including Perugia, Assisi, Pienza, Cortona or Lake Trasimeno with a private driver.
-This spa resort Umbria is an oasis of for the mind and body – relax Umbria is our motto!
+You may also add on additional spa treatments at your leisure.

 Umbria Villa Accommodations